ablaom/MLJTuning.jl/README.md

   optimal model from the full history

-- `tuning_report`: for selecting what to report to the user apart from the optimal model
+- `tuning_report`: for selecting what to report to the user apart from details on the optimal model

 - `default_n`: to specify the number of models to be evaluated when `n` is not specified by the user

-**Important note on history** The initialization and update of the history is carried out internally, i.e., is not the responsibility of the tuning strategy implementation.
+**Important note on the history.** The initialization and update of the history is carried out internally, i.e., is not the responsibility of the tuning strategy implementation.
 The history is always initialized to `nothing`, rather than an empty vector.